 Jadestone is the 100% owner and operator of Stag, a developed oil producing asset, located within the boundaries of the WA-15-L production licence in the Carnarvon Basin, 60 kilometres offshore Western Australia, in a water depth of approximately 47 metres.

-The field was developed using a fixed leg, 12 slot manned central processing facility platform with a liquids production capacity of 50,000 bbl/d, of which 30,000 bbl/d is for oil.
-This is connected, by an eight inch underwater export pipeline, to a pipeline end manifold and Floating Storage and Offloading vessel (“FSO”), via a catenary anchor leg mooring buoy.
-Shuttle tankers transfer the oil from the FSO to shore.
+The field was developed using a fixed leg, 12-slot manned central processing facility platform with a liquids production capacity of 50,000 bbls/d, of which 30,000 bbls/d is for oil.
+This is connected, by an eight inch underwater export pipeline, to a pipeline end manifold where shuttle tankers directly load crude oil via a catenary anchor leg mooring buoy.

 Contact our Australian office

 We welcome feedback on any of the documents or activities associated with the Stag asset.

 Our contact page has details on how to reach our Australian office.